Acute Severe Asthma

 Wash your hands often.

 Talk with your healthcare provider about vaccines you should get.

-If you have severe allergies, talk with your provider about seeing an allergist.
+If you have severe allergies, go to an allergist.

 If you smoke, get help to quit.
-Stay away from secondhand smoke, too.
+Stay away from secondhand and thirdhand smoke, too.

-Take asthma medicines as directed by your healthcare provider.
-This is important for your long-term control medicines, even if you feel like your asthma is under control.
+Take asthma medicines as directed.
+This includes your long-term control medicines.
+It's important to take them even if you feel like your asthma is under control.